Tuesday, October 10, 2017

 So, here is how these James Neal photos came about.
 After I drove in for the game with some good friends and a bit of tailgating I put my press face on and wandered around the parking lot to collect pix.
 The parking lot pix were fun.
 Fans were in their gear going nuts.
 There was a car smashing area.
 If I recall, this was the first Islanders home playoff game in five years.
 So the atmosphere was alive.
 It was a rare afternoon weekend game too so the tailgating was in its maximum state.
 The smell of grilled up goodness and booze was all around.
 My crew got on the local TV station with their Stiga hockey tables.

-Between me and you, I believe this is part of his needing to have an awareness of things happening outside and around him and the team at all times.
+Maybe this is part of his needing to have an awareness of things happening outside and around him and the team.
 This extended beyond the ice into the locker room area.
 It's not quite unlike John Tavares' pregame stretch routine in the hallway outside of the press room.
-I believe Johnny, as his teammates call him, also has a need to establish an awareness of the things happening around him.
-Or perhaps they both just need a quiet moment to focus.
+I believe Johnny, as his teammates call him.
+Maybe this is also a need to establish an awareness of the things happening around him.
+Or they both just need a quiet moment to focus.
 It was fun to see that up close, whatever it was.

 Anyway, James Neal was in a sweatshirt and shorts that day standing at the end of the runway shooting some pucks around.
 He was actually injured at the time and didn't play in that game.
 I was struck by how much fun he was having just shooting some pucks at the net.
 He's a Whitby, Ontario born Canadian, just outside of Toronto.

 Here he was, James Neal, standing on the threshold of the ice in sneakers shooting pucks at the net.
 I think, here is a player who just loves the game that much that he can't stay away from it.
 Teammates, like the legendary Evgeni Malkin were there checking out what Neal was up to.
 And they were enjoying the moment like kids that love hockey.